Ancient Olous, Elounda - 2021

 To the N and S of Poros, the Institute of Mediterranean Studies continued geophysical survey of the area, identifying features up to 1.5m below the surface.

 Work also continued in the bay of Krios, E of the Koloytha peninsula.
 Pottery was found, suggesting that the area was used as an ancient anchorage.
 The part of the cape opposite Spinalonga and on the W side of Kolokytha was also investigated.
-A submerged building complex was documented, while on the beach a breakwater, Minoan sherds, and purple oyster shells were found.
+A submerged building complex was documented, while on the beach a breakwater, Minoan sherds, and purple murex shells were found.

 In the opposite site of the bay in the area of Tsifliki, sunken structures were documented in aerial photography.
 It is thought by locals that these are roads, as they look similar in their masonry to traditional paths built at Koloytha.